Cloud Foundry Components

 The OAuth2 server (the UAA) and Login Server work together to provide identity management.

-The Cloud Controller (CC) directs the deployment of applications.
+The Cloud Controller (CC) directs the deployment of apps.
 To push an app to Cloud Foundry, you target the Cloud Controller.
-The Cloud Controller then directs the Diego Brain through the CC-Bridge components to coordinate individual Diego cells to stage and run applications.
+The Cloud Controller then directs the Diego Brain through the CC-Bridge components to coordinate individual Diego cells to stage and run apps.

-To keep applications available, cloud deployments must constantly monitor their states and reconcile them with their expected states, starting and stopping processes as required.
+To keep apps available, cloud deployments must constantly monitor their states and reconcile them with their expected states, starting and stopping processes as required.

 Here is how the components work together: